Sound Innovations: Creative Warm-Ups for Intermediate String Orchestra

 - Use in conjunction with either level of Sound Development to create a complete curriculum

 - Includes access to accompanying MasterClass videos to demonstrate key skills

 Your students will explore, develop, and refine their skills through the four interchangeable units: Sound Intonation • Sound Rhythms • Sound Bowing Fluency and Choreography • Sound Creativity.
-Every exercise includes a brief statement identifying what the student should learn.
+Every exercise includes a brief statement identifying the learning goals for that particular exercise.

 Level 1: Sound Intonation